Shares tap the brakes, bonds sense caution - Up News Info

 Article content

-The pan-European STOXX 600 index was down 0.4%, with mining, travel and leisure and retail stocks among the biggest losers.
-The return of risk aversion steadied euro zone government bond yields ahead of European Central Bank meeting minutes later in the day.
+The pan-European STOXX 600 index was down 0.4% ahead of the Wall Street opening bell.
+Mining, travel and leisure and retail stocks were among the biggest losers.
+The S&P 500 and Nasdaq were expected later to tick down too after their 51st record high of the year.

-“The most interesting thing we got was the euro sovereign bond market coming alive yesterday,” Saxo Bank’s head of FX strategy John Hardy said, pointing to Wednesday’s sharp pop up in yields that had also pushed up the euro.
+That mild bout of risk aversion helped steady safe-haven government bonds after Wednesday’s wobbles, although yields – which move inverse to a bond’s price – were starting to creep up again.

-“It feels like the market is very complacent though (about the Jackson Hole symposium) and the bar for a surprise is pretty much non-existent.”
+ECB minutes showed policymakers had needed to redraft the wording of this month’s new forward guidance twice to appease the bank’s more hawkish members, and even then Germany and Belgium had still not been on board.

-Wall Street’s main indexes had notched their latest record high on Wednesday but Asia’s session had been far more bumpy.
+“The most interesting thing we got was the euro sovereign bond market coming alive yesterday,” Saxo Bank’s head of FX strategy John Hardy said, pointing to the sharp spike in yields that had also lifted the euro.

 Advertisement